sara-sgit/Bike_sales_Analysis/README.md

 Exploratory Data Analysis (EDA)

 -  Conducted initial analysis to understand the data structure and key metrics.
--  Formulated specific questions to guide the analysis, such as identifying top-performing coffee types, customer preferences, and regional trends.
+-  Formulated specific questions to guide the analysis.

 Pivot Table Creation